DeLuca // Co-Host

 Deluca & Kathy RePlay!
 If you missed DeLuca and Kathy in the morning, we’ve got great news!
 Saturdays from 3pm til 7pm, catch THE BEST OF DELUCA & KATHY.
 We’ll give you a chance to hear parts of the show you may have missed or a chance to re-live stuff you laughed out loud at the first time.
 Saturdays just got a lot funnier, crazier, louder ... !

 Sunday mornings are made to sip your coffee, catch up on the week’s events, plan the oncoming week ... and just chill out a little bit.
 We get that.
 So we’re tailoring our Sunday playlist to be a bit lighter music.
 We’re calling it THE MIX 94.1 SUNDAY BRUNCH.
-Stop in Sunday’s from 10am-3pm!
+Listen in Sunday’s from 10am-3pm!
 And discover emerging music with Mix 94.1.
+Brought to you by our good friends at ...

 It's something new!
 MIX 94.1’s Kathy Vogel has found some awesome new tunes not being played in the Canton/Akron/Cleveland area and she’s exposing it.
 Tune in for OUT OF THE BOX with Kathy Vogel!
 New Music first, Sundays from 3pm til 5pm exclusively on Canton's Best Mix, Mix 94.1.
 Sponsored by:

 Have you joined the Mix 94.1 Fan Club?
 As a member, the more times you enter a particular contest, the better your chances of winning stuff!
 And sometimes, simply by just being a member you can win!
 Plus you'll be kept up-to-date with all the great things happening at Mix 94.1 including special events, programming, contests and special offers.

 MIX 94.1 "Retro Bistro" with Kayleigh Kriss.
 Each weekday morning DeLuca & Kathy play the Retro Play of the Day!
 When you hear it during Kayleigh Kriss' Retro Bistro, be the 5th caller @ 330-450-9400 and win a $25 gift card from an area restaurant!
 It's a lunch hour (noon-1pm) filled with your favorite 80s & 90s tunes!
 Requests are welcomed!
 Click here for details.